Curriculum Associates logo.

 What Is the Science of Reading?

+The term Science of Reading refers to the entire body of scientific evidence on how humans read and learn to read.
 It is an international, interdisciplinary field of study more than 100 years old that is constantly evolving as new research is published.
 Numerous fields such as cognitive psychology, educational psychology, neuroscience, and linguistics each offer nuanced perspectives to inform our understanding of effective reading development.

 Decades of research have proven that:

-• Learning to read is not a natural process like learning to speak.
+• Learning to read is not a natural process like learning to speak

-• Most students require explicit and systematic reading instruction in all domains.
+• Most students require explicit and systematic reading instruction in all domains

-• Foundational skills such as phonological awareness and phonics are critical to cracking the code of written language.
+• Foundational skills such as phonological awareness and phonics are critical to cracking the code of written language

-• Effective reading instruction also involves exposure to conceptually connected text sets and rich vocabulary.
+• Effective reading instruction also involves exposure to conceptually connected text sets and rich vocabulary

 Putting Scientific Evidence to Work in Reading Instruction